 Food truck advertising campaigns have been all the rage the past few years.
 When brands bring free food to the party, people notice!
 It’s a branding opportunity that adds flavor to your positioning.
 Serving a delicious treat extends the dwell time you have to connect and engage with your attending audience.

 The ‘Food Truck Revolution’ is driving American culture.
 Many advertisers are finding the fastest way to a consumer’s heart is through his or her stomach.
 Brands like Gap, Air France, Virgin Mobile and even Katy Perry beauty products have executed food truck advertising campaigns.
 (See this case study for a food truck campaign by an NBC affiliate.)

 It’s in the intersection where food meets wheels that something meaningful occurs.

-“Food helps drive one-to-one engagements with consumers,” explains Sara Cochrane, our energetic experiential marketing manager.
+“Food helps drive one-to-one engagements with consumers,” once said Sara Cochrane, our former experiential marketing manager.
 “You don’t even have to be a food brand.
 You just have to find a flavor that will connect a consumer to your company, product or service.”

-Our food truck advertising campaigns are designed to capture someone’s attention and to distribute a free treat on behalf of the brand.
+Our food sampling campaigns are designed to capture someone’s attention and to distribute a free treat on behalf of the brand.

 “The consumer is always happy to be offered free food,” says Gabriel Wiesen, co-owner of Midwest Food Trucks.
-Midwest Food Trucks is one of our industry partners, supporting many of our food sampling programs.
 “It is a valid and rewarding reason for the consumer to stop and engage with the street team.
 It’s the best possible ice breaker.”

 For volume, we recommend using grab-and-go food items.
 Using prepackaged foods also will avoid additional costs, such as health department permits and hiring brand ambassadors with food safe certifications.